x86txt/x86txt/README.md

 </div>

 > [!IMPORTANT]
 > I'm particularly excited about the rapidly evolving field of AI, LLMs, and agentic systems.
-As this technology continues to develop, I've integrated AI solutions into my workflows in IP-safe ways that enhance productivity while respecting security boundaries.
+As this technology continues to develop, I've integrated AI solutions into my workflows in IP-safe ways that decrease completion times by orders of magnitude while respecting security boundaries.
 I've used these technologies to architect and develop both simple utilities and complex, multi-component solutions.
 This intersection of AI with traditional infrastructure represents a fascinating frontier with tremendous potential for innovation in automation, analysis, and decision support.

 ## 💻 Technical Skills